-Each wedding takes place in such a different setting, so reusing the same looks really isn't an option.
-While this will hurt my pockets a bit, weddings are momentous occasions that deserve the respect of curated looks you'll look back on for years to come.
+Each wedding I'm attending is taking place in a different setting, so reusing the same look really isn't an option for me.
+While this will hurt my pockets a bit, weddings are momentous occasions that deserve the respect of curated outfits I'll look back on for years to come.
 To this day, I look back at photos of my parents at their friends' weddings and gush over every little detail.
-It's our turn to create those memories, right?
+It's my turn to create those memories, right?

 Daytime weddings are definitely becoming more popular, and finding an appropriate outfit is all about striking a balance between relaxed and festive.

 Voluminous dresses like this gorgeous number by Autumn Adeigbo are practically made for a daytime wedding in the garden.
 The fitted bodice and voluminous skirt are so flattering.
 Plus, pockets are always a nice touch.